 About

-Denise is the 2024 McGill University Max Bell School of Public Policy Lecturer, and co-author of The Big Fix: How Companies Capture Markets and Harm Canadians with Vass Bednar.
-Denise also co-authored The Myth of Capitalism: Monopolies and the Death of Competition with Jonathan Tepper — named one of the Financial Times’ Best Books of 2018.
+She is co-author of The Big Fix: How Companies Capture Markets and Harm Canadians (2024) with Vass Bednar – a finalist for the Balsillie Prize for Public Policy.
+Denise also co-authored The Myth of Capitalism: Monopolies and the Death of Competition with Jonathan Tepper – named one of the Financial Times’ Best Books of 2018.

-Denise’s writing has been endorsed by Nobel prize-winning economists, former governors of central banks, and elected officials across political parties.
-Her writing has been translated into 10 languages, and featured in publications such as: The Financial Times, Bloomberg, The Globe and Mail, Stanford Social Innovation Review, and The Washington Post.
-She currently authors the Embodied Economics newsletter.
+Her work has been endorsed by Nobel prize-winning economists, former governors of central banks, and elected officials across political parties.
+Her writing has been translated into 12 languages and featured in publications including the Financial Times, Bloomberg, The Globe and Mail, Stanford Social Innovation Review, and The Washington Post.
+She has spoken at venues worldwide, among them the Oxford Union, the Goethe Institute, the Long Now Foundation, the Principles for Responsible Investment, the Hong Kong Foreign Correspondents' Club, and the International Women's Forum.

-Denise is Advisory Board Chair of The Predistribution Initiative — a multi-stakeholder project to improve investment structures and practices to address systemic risks like inequality, biodiversity loss, and climate change.
-She has an MBA from the Oxford Saïd Business School and a BA in International Studies from Baylor University.
+Denise has an MBA from the Oxford Saïd Business School and a BA in International Studies from Baylor University.

 Get to Know Denise Personally